lukebrc/KeyInfrastructure/backend/README.md

 - Username must be unique
 - Password is hashed with Argon2
 - Role must be 'ADMIN' or 'USER'
-- PIN minimum 8 characters during registration
+- Password minimum 8 characters during registration

 ### Certificate Validation
 - Serial number must be unique